-Travel time plots for the three segments on SR 522 westbound are shown in Figure 4-11, Figure 4-12, and Figure 4-13 for the analysis period of May 1, 2013, through May 8, 2013.
+Travel time plots for the three segments on SR 522 westbound are shown in Figure 4.11, Figure 4.12, and Figure 4.13 for the analysis period of May 1st, 2013 through May 8th, 2013.
 The consistency of the travel times across the week provides a good measure of the highs and lows that should be expected for travel times on the three segments.
-The weekly data demonstrate that the travel times on all three corridors are consistent and cyclical.
+The weekly data demonstrates that the travel times on all three corridors are consistent and cyclical.
 May 6th is a Saturday and May 7th is a Sunday.
 Saturday and Sunday have reduced peaks centered at midday.
 The regular workdays have earlier and longer peaks that have a minor peak in the morning and a major one in the evening for the 83rd Pl.
 NE to 68th Ave.
 NE segment and narrow major peaks in morning and wider evening peaks for the other two segments.
 These results are in accordance with expectations based on local traffic and commuter patterns.

-Figure 4-11.
-Travel time plot for 83rd Pl.
+Figure 4.11 Travel time plot for 83rd Pl.
 NE to 68th Ave.
-NE (WB) for May 1, 2013, through May 8, 2013
+NE (WB) for May 1st, 2013 through May 8th, 2013

-Figure 4-11 shows the overlaid travel times for all the sensors from 83rd Pl.
+Figure 4.11 shows the overlaid travel times for all the sensors from 83rd Pl.
 NE to 68th Ave.
-NE (WB) over the course of a week from May 1, 2013, through May 8, 2013.
+NE (WB) over the course of a week from May 1st, 2013 through May 8th, 2013.
 It is clear that all the sensors are capable of responding to the cyclical pattern of travel time over weekdays and weekends and also for the morning and afternoon peaks.
 Over the peak and off-peak hours all sensors follow the ALPR pattern and thus have a strong overlap with the ground truth.
 However, Inrix data tend to significantly underestimate the travel time.
-A number of gaps or low travel times were reported for all methods (except Inrix) over the midnight hours.
+A number of gaps or low travel times were reported for all methods (except Inrix) over the mid night hours.

-Figure 4-12.
-Travel time plot for 68th Ave.
-NE to SR 104 (WB) for May 1, 2013, through May 8, 2013
+Figure 4.12 Travel time plot for 68th Ave.
+NE to SR 104 (WB) for May 1st, 2013 through May 8th, 2013

-Figure 4-12 shows the overlaid profiles of travel time for all the sensors from 68th Ave.
-NE to SR 104 (WB) over the course of a week from May 1, 2013, through May 8, 2013.
+Figure 4.12 shows the overlaid profiles of travel time for all the sensors from 68th Ave.
+NE to SR 104 (WB) over the course of a week from May 1st, 2013 through May 8th, 2013.
 It is clear that all the sensors are capable of responding to the cyclical pattern of travel time over weekdays and weekends and also for the morning and afternoon peaks.
 Over the peak and off-peak hours all sensors follow the ALPR pattern and therefore have a strong overlap with the ground truth.
 However, Inrix data tend to significantly underestimate the travel times.
-A number of gaps or low travel times were reported for all methods (except Inrix) over the midnight hours.
+A number of gaps or low travel times were reported for all methods (except Inrix) over the mid night hours.